Azure/prometheus-collector/otelcollector/docs/BUILDANDRELEASE.md

   - Chart version/image tag: `{helm chart semver}-{branch}-{date in pacific timezone}-{commit id}`
   - Git Tag: `v{helm chart semver}-{branch}-{date in pacific timezone}-{commit id}`

 Each merge into `main` will push the image to the public mcr and deploy to the dev clusters.
+If the deployed pods do not have a `Running` state within the 5 minute timeout, the deploy step will fail, so we will know the clusters did not get updated.
+The reason for why the deployment failed would need to be investigated and fixed.
+Then you can go back to the build and click `Rerun failed jobs` to try to re-deploy without having to re-build and push the images.

 ## Release Process
 - **PR 1**: Bump the version in the VERSION file following semantic versioning.